-The following guest post is courtesy of Natallia Hunik, Global Head of Sales at Advanced Markets and Fortex, Inc.
+The following article was written by Natallia Hunik, Global Head of Sales at Advanced Markets and Fortex, Inc.

 Welcome to a financial world, full of mysterious acronyms.
 LEI, CASS, ECP, EMIR, MiFIR, MTF, OTF…